- Search The Registry

 - My Account

 *Marie Van Brittan Brown was born on this date in 1922.
-She was an African American nurse and inventor.
+She was a Black nurse and inventor.

 Born Marie Van Brittan in Jamaica, Queens, New York City, in 1966 she had the idea for a home surveillance device.
 She applied for a patent along with her husband Albert Brown in 1966 for a closed circuit television security system.
 They created a system for a motorized camera to show images on a monitor.
 The patent, #3,482,037 was granted.
 Her devise was the forerunner to the modern home security system.